hikogui/hikogui-hello-world/docs/customize.md

    should be semantic version number.
  - `license`: The license the program is distributed under.
  - `home`: The homepage for the program
  - `dependecies`: A list of dependencies.
-Since this is an ttauri application 'ttauri' should be part of the dependencies.
+Since this is an hikogui application 'hikogui' should be part of the dependencies.

 ### package.json.in
 The package.json.in includes metadata information needed for creating